uvarc/rc-learning/content/notes/rivanna-intro/connecting_to_rivanna/connecting_fastx_session_launch.md

     parent: Connecting to Rivanna
 ---

 Most users should chose the MATE session.
-Click the icon, then click the `Launch` button.

 {{< figure src="/notes/rivanna-intro/img/FastX_session_launch.png" caption="Starting a MATE session" >}}

+Click the icon, then click the play button on the MATE session under "Disconnected Sessions" on the page.
+This will open a new window with two options: Browser Client, and Desktop Client.

+{{< figure src="/notes/rivanna-intro/img/FastX_connect_options.png" caption="Browser or Desktop Client" >}}

+Select the Browser Client to connect to your session.